Bloomfield, Indiana

 Bloomfield is a town within Richland Township and the county seat of Greene County, Indiana, United States.
-The population was 2,405 at the 2010 census.
+The population was 2,289 at the 2020 census.

-Bloomfield is part of the Bloomington, Indiana Metropolitan Statistical Area.
+Bloomfield is part of the Bloomington, Indiana metropolitan area.

 History

 The area where Bloomfield is located has been inhabited by Native Americans since prehistory.
 Tribes that have lived in the area include the Miami tribe, Kickapoo, Piankeshaw and Wea.
-A settlement of Woodland period people has been excavated by Indiana Ball State Universities research teams near the confluence of Richland Creek and the White River south of Bloomfield.
+A settlement of Woodland period people has been excavated by Indiana and Ball State Universities research teams near the confluence of Richland Creek and the White River south of Bloomfield.

 The town of Bloomfield was laid out in 1824 when Greene County needed a new county seat due to the lack of a reliable water source for the town of Burlington.
 Burlington was located west of Bloomfield near the west fork of the White River.

 The Greene County Courthouse, a log building in the town's center, was the town's first building.
 The current Greene County Courthouse, a brick structure built in the late 19th century, stands at the same location.
 An expansion and renovation project was completed in 2008.
 It was listed on the National Register of Historic Places in 2008.

 In 1824, Peter Cornelius Van Slyke donated land to Greene County for the purpose of establishing a new county seat.

 Van Slyke was born on the Mohawk River in Schenectady County, New York, on April 5, 1766.
 He migrated to southern Indiana in 1816.
 Van Slyke was a veteran of the War of 1812 and died on September 25, 1834.

+The well-known Rousseau brothers, Lovell H. Rousseau and Richard H. Rousseau, both located in Bloomfield in 1841 to practice law.
+They served as Greene County State Representatives and Lovell as State Senator until returning to Kentucky in 1849.
+During that period, Lovell raised a company of Greene County men (Co.
+E, 2nd Indiana Infantry) to fight in the Mexican War, who were conspicuous at the Battle of Buena Vista (1847).
+Following their return to Kentucky, Lovell became nationally famous/distinguished, and the local Bloomfield Chapter of the Grand Army of the Republic was named for him (Post #326).

+Bloomfield was incorporated as a town in 1850.

-Bloomfield Jr./Sr. High School has also been home to Indiana Basketball Hall of Fame coaches Guy Glover (1954-1977) and Steve Brett (1978-1993).
+Bloomfield Jr./Sr. High School has also been home to Indiana Basketball Hall of Fame coaches Guy Glover (1954–1977) and Steve Brett (1978–1993).